Zaku: Other Gundam series

-The Zaku II design has also been included in story lines outside of the Universal Century, in the Cosmic Era series of Mobile Suit Gundam SEED Destiny where the director Mitsuo Fukuda requested the mecha designer Kunio Okawara to add his Zaku into the story.
+The Zaku II design has also been included in storylines outside of the Universal Century, in the Cosmic Era series of Mobile Suit Gundam SEED Destiny where the director Mitsuo Fukuda requested the mecha designer Kunio Okawara to add his Zaku into the story.
 The ZAKU (ZAFT Armed Keeper of Unity) Warrior designed became a high-end model in the plot.
 The ZAKU Phantom is a commander unit.
 The Zaku series of Mobile Suits also appears in the CC Era of Turn A Gundam as the MS-06 Borjarnon and MS-05 Borjarnon Gavane Gooney Custom, which are excavated MS-06F Zaku II's and a slightly modified MS-05B Zaku I, respectively.

 Naming history

-The original name for this mobile suit as it originally appeared was simply Zaku.
-In the non-official publication Gundam Century (in which later endorsed by Bandai as a semi-official guide book), it was named the Zaku II, so as to separate it from the MS-05 Zaku I (originally referred to simply as Old Zaku in the original series).
-The name was then officially endorsed and all subsequent publications by either Sunrise or Bandai refer to it as Zaku II.
+This mobile suit's original name was Zaku.
+In the non-official publication Gundam Century (which was later endorsed by Bandai as a semi-official guidebook), it was named the Zaku II to separate it from the MS-05 Zaku I (initially referred to simply as "Old Zaku" in the original series).
+The name was then officially endorsed, and all subsequent publications by either Sunrise or Bandai were referred to as Zaku II.

 Variations

-The variants of the Zaku are what gave it a more realistic military feel, and started the later militaristic variation boom of the Universal Century Gundam series with many units having their own variant designs.
-Most of these units can be simply classified by the code given to it.
-There are Type A, B, C, D, E, E-3, F, F2, Fs, FZ, G, H, J, K, M, R-1, R-1A, R-2, RD-4, S, T, V, W, Z and various colour scheme featuring different pilots' personal colouring like the World War I flying Aces.
-Also, official parody version called Saku is also featured in a few games and manga.
+The variants of the Zaku started the later militaristic variation boom of the Universal Century Gundam series, with many units having their own variant designs.
+Most of these units can be classified by the code given to it.
+There are Type A, B, C, D, E, E-3, F, F2, Fs, FZ, G, H, J, K, M, R-1, R-1A, R-2, RD-4, S, T, V, W, Z and various colour scheme featuring different pilots' colouring like World War I flying aces.
+Also, an official parody version called Saku is featured in a few games and manga.

-Zaku
+Saku

 First appeared online as a fan parody, later officially in the Gundam Ace magazine.
 The unit was a parody of the original Zaku II, but is much cheaper and was mass-produced in a much greater number than the original Zaku II.
 Its head has the katakana sign "Zi", the original word for "Zeon".
-It was a single pill-shaped body and head with a mono-eye drawn on it, with rope-like limbs and a mouth like an octopus.
-A red Char Custom version saku with a horn (antenna) is the leader of a large squad of green saku and unknown named horned blue ones are a parody of the MS-07 Gouf.
+It was a single pill-shaped body and head with a drawn mono-eye, with rope-like limbs and a "mouth" like an octopus.
+A red "Char Custom" version saku with a horn (antenna) is the leader of a large squad of green saku, and unknown named horned blue ones are a parody of the MS-07 Gouf.

 MS-06F Zaku II

-First appearing in Mobile Suit Gundam, the Zaku II Type F is by far the most common variant of the Zaku II seen in the One Year War, seeing action both on Earth and in space.
-Overall, more than 3000 units are known to have been manufactured and deployed over the course of the war.
+First appearing in Mobile Suit Gundam, the Zaku II Type F is by far the most common variant of the Zaku II seen in the One Year War.
+It saw action both on Earth and in space.
+Overall, more than 3000 units are known to have been manufactured and deployed during the war.